epfl-ada/ada-2021-project-k-dim/Readme.md

 ### Pipeline

+First, we select speakers with a sole profession.
+The selected profession are listed, and the list is manualy boiled down by:
-Setting the target.
-First, we will manually look at the unique professions of speakers.
-The list of professions can be obtained from the files in provided folder "speaker_attributes.parquet" in the "occupation" column, which contains the wiki-Qids.
-We will translate Qid into a profession using the provided file "wikidata_labels_descriptions_quotebank.csv".
-Next, we will highlight several of the most typical and popular professions from this list and manually combine related professions into one class (for example, combine a “biochemistry teacher” and a “physics teacher” into a “teacher” class).
+ a) selecting the most typical and popular professions
+ b) combining related professions into one class (for example, combine a “biochemistry teacher” and a “physics teacher” into a “teacher” class).

 Let's say we get 10 classes.
 We will add an additional class “other”.
 Then we will define the vector of the target class using one-hot encoding - a vector of length 11.

 Setting the feature vector.
 We will use the pre-trained word vectors dictionary (for example, from “GloVe: Global Vectors for Word Representation” [https://nlp.stanford.edu/projects/glove/]) to convert words in a quote to a numeric vector.
 For one quote, we get one vector - the sum (or average) of the vectors in the quote.
 If a word is not in the dictionary, then we assign it a zero vector.
 To simplify the date we can limit the length of the quote vector by taking only the first few values (for example, 100).